 How To Capture Unique Self-Portraits

 Self-portraits are unique because you will be capturing your own stories that are only about you and your stories.
-In order to make the stories unique, capture your self-portraits to portray things about you and your surroundings.
-Even simple things like your day-to-day life, your profession, your hobbies can be captured or created as stories for powerful self-portraits.
+To make the stories unique, capture your self-portraits to portray things about you and your surroundings.
+Even simple things like your day-to-day life, profession, and hobbies can be captured or created as stories for powerful self-portraits.

-Your first photo or the first couple of shots can be quite difficult, uncomfortable to capture, etc., but once you get the idea, with some practice and thought process you can excel, be more creative, and comfortable photographing yourself.
+Your first photo or the first couple of shots can be quite difficult, uncomfortable to capture, etc., but once you get the idea, with some practice and thought process, you can excel, be more creative, and be comfortable photographing yourself.